Samuel Achilefu

-Education
+Education and early life

-Achilefu earned his PhD from the University of Nancy in France as a French Government Scholar and his postdoctoral training at Oxford University in England.
+Achilefu was born in Northern Nigeria before his parents relocated to Osaa-Ukwu, their hometown in Obingwa, present day Abia State of Nigeria.
+He earned his PhD from the University of Nancy in France as a French Government Scholar and his postdoctoral training at Oxford University in England.

 He was recruited from Oxford to St. Louis to work for Mallinckrodt Medical in 1993 and joined the Mallinckrodt Institute of Radiology at Washington University in 2001, where he established the more than 80-member Optical Radiology program at the School of Medicine.